-Grantchester will return to MASTERPIECE on PBS for its 6th season, premiering Sunday, October 3 at 9/8c!
+Grantchester returns to MASTERPIECE on PBS for its 6th season, premiering Sunday, October 3 at 9/8c!
 Find out more as series creator, head writer and executive producer Daisy Coulam reveals exciting news about future storylines.
 Plus, she and cast members Robson Green (Geordie), Tom Brittney (Will), Tessa Peake-Jones (Mrs. C) and Al Weaver (Leonard) tease the upcoming season, share hopes for their characters, and react to our suggestions for a new sleuth at the vicarage…and a potential murder victim!

 What we can look forward to in Season 6?

 ROBSON GREEN: Well, let’s just say Geordie and Will, two kindred spirits, go AWOL and go down a really destructive path together.
 So who’s going to save their two souls?…The great thing with Daisy, just when you thought it couldn’t get any better, it does, and it’s all to do with her writing.
 She’s a genius.

 DAISY COULAM: Season 6 is going to be kind of game-changing for a lot of our characters—we’re going to put them all through the wringer this series.
 And it’s a big series for Leonard, where we’re going to take him to some quite dark places.
 Basically, we’re going to do a couple of quite big stories for our central characters that pull everyone into them.
 So it’s not separate strands—each strand will affect all of our lovely characters.
 It’s going to be emotional for all of them!
 I’m quite excited, actually, about the series.
 I feel like it could be the height of Grantchester.